sensu/sensu-docs/content/sensu-go/5.5/reference/agent.md

 client       |
 -------------|------
-description  | The name of the Sensu entity associated with the event.
-Use this attribute to tie the event to an existing proxy entity. required     | false default      | The agent entity receiving the event data type         | String
+description  | _NOTE: The `client` attribute is deprecated in favor of the `source` attribute (see above)._ The name of the Sensu entity associated with the event.
+Use this attribute to tie the event to a proxy entity.
+If no matching entity exists, Sensu creates a proxy entity with the name provided by the `client` attribute. required     | false default      | The agent entity receiving the event data type         | String